 Why?
 Research by the University of Sheffield found that men process male voices differently from those of females because while “male voices stimulate the part of the brain that conjures up imagery…”...Women's voices stimulate the area of men's brains used for processing music.
 Click To Tweet

 In an interview with Discover magazine, psychiatrist Michael Hunter who led the research suggests that “because women generally have shorter vocal cords and a smaller larynx, they have higher-pitched voices with more “natural melody”.

 By using repetitive gestures to support your melodic voice, you could inadvertently lead men to believe you have added nothing new to your talk.

 But we still get more across

 It’s not all bad news.
 Hunter also stated that because the brain has to decipher this modulation, women might be able to communicate more information per sentence than men.
 This is an interesting side note.
-Only yesterday, a friend asked me why most personal assistant devices, such as Siri and Alexa, have female voice.
+Recently, a friend asked me why most personal assistant devices, such as Siri and Alexa, have female voice.
 I may have just discovered the answer.